brainbehindx/mosquito-transport/README.md

 # mosquitodb

+Mosquitodb transform your mongodb into a BaaS making data sychronization between client and server persistable and consistent.
+Mosquitodb is built together with [authentication](#authentication), [storage-rules](#storage-rules) and [database-rules](#database-rules) making your application more centralize and secure.

-Under the hood, mosquitodb uses Mongodb to store it data and [express](https://www.npmjs.com/package/express), [socket.io](https://www.npmjs.com/package/socket.io) for making request, so make sure you have [mongodb](https://www.mongodb.com/docs/manual/installation/) installed before using this package
+Under the hood, mosquitodb uses Mongodb to store it data and [express](https://www.npmjs.com/package/express), [socket.io](https://www.npmjs.com/package/socket.io) for making request, so make sure you have [mongodb](https://www.mongodb.com/docs/manual/installation/) installed before using this package.

 ## Installation